 Much press coverage has been recently dedicated to the accusations of sexual abuse by priests within the Catholic Church.
-Parents and religious leaders have risen up in protest, particularly since numerous victims are still living with the aftermath of the abuse years after the incidents occurred.
+Parents and religious leaders have risen up in protest, particularly since numerous victims are still living in the aftermath of the abuse years after the incidents occurred.

 However, a recent article on LifeSiteNews suggests that the violations of the church pale in comparison to the sexual abuse that goes in on some schools today.
-A study conducted in 2004 by the U.S. Department of Education stated that, "The physical sexual abuse of students in schools is likely more than 100 times the abuse by priests."
+A study conducted in 2004 by the U.S. Department of Education stated that "The physical sexual abuse of students in schools is likely more than 100 times the abuse by priests."

 No parent likes to think that a child might be mistreated while at school.
 However, incidents of sexual abuse do happen in schools, which many experts liken to incest.
 An organization known as Stop Educator Sex Abuse, Misconduct and Exploitation (S.E.S.A.M.E.) defines sexual misconduct as, "Behavior by an educator that is directed at a student and intended to sexually arouse or titillate the educator or the child."
-Unfortunately, behavior like this is a concern for parents, educators and students alike.
+Unfortunately, behavior like this is a concern for parents, educators, and students alike.

 Why Sexual Abuse Occurs

 A series of articles in the Oregonian in 2008 shed some light on why sexual abuse occurs in schools.
 It appears that the perpetrators of such crimes are not consistently disciplined and brought to justice as they should be.
 An analysis by Oregonian staff between 2002 and 2006 showed the following:

 - At least one in four teachers who engaged in a sexual relationship with a student had been disciplined for similar actions in the past.
 However, the teacher in question was allowed to return to school and repeat the behavior, despite repeated warnings from school officials.